 Screening our Applicants

-- Wyoming and Alaska residents interview in their home states.
+- Wyoming, Alaska, Montana, and Idaho residents interview in their home states.

 - Applicants from outside the WWAMI region interview in Seattle.